avaframe/AvaFrame/docs/theoryCom1DFA.rst

  \tau^{(b)} = c_{\text{dyn}}\,\rho_0\,\bar{u}^2

 :math:`c_{\text{dyn}}` is the viscous friction coefficient.
-The bottom shear stress is a quadratic function of the velocity. the normal stress component :math:`\sigma^{(b)}` (:cite:`Zw2000,BaSaGr1999,WaHuPu2004,Sa2007`).
+The bottom shear stress is a quadratic function of the velocity. (:cite:`Zw2000,BaSaGr1999,WaHuPu2004,Sa2007`).

 This model enables to reach more realistic velocities for avalanche simulations.
-The draw back is that the avalanche flows as long as the slope inclination reaches zero.
+The draw back is that the avalanche doesn't stop flowing before the slope inclination approaches zero.
-This means it flows to the lowest local point.
+This implies that the avalanche flows to the lowest local point.

 Voellmy friction model
 """""""""""""""""""""""""
-Anton Voellmy was a Swiss engineer interested by avalanche dynamics :cite:`Vo1955`.
+Anton Voellmy was a Swiss engineer interested in avalanche dynamics :cite:`Vo1955`.
-He first had the idea to combine both Mohr-Coulomb and Chezy model by summing them up in order to take advantage of both.
+He first had the idea to combine both the Mohr-Coulomb and the Chezy model by summing them up in order to take advantage of both.
 This leads to the following friction law:

 .. math::
  \tau^{(b)} = \tan{\delta}\,\sigma^{(b)} + c_\text{dyn}\,\rho_0\,\bar{u}^2

-This model is described as Voellmy-Fluid :cite:`Sa2004,Sa2007`, and the turbulenten friction term :math:`\xi` is used instead of :math:`c_{\text{dyn}}`.
+This model is described as Voellmy-Fluid :cite:`Sa2004,Sa2007`, and the turbulent friction term :math:`\xi` is used instead of :math:`c_{\text{dyn}}`.